Go Back Email Link

 Print Recipe

-With no protein powder in sight, these gluten-free protein chocolate chip cookies are a dream snack or treat.
-They are easy to whip up in one bowl and get their protein from whole sources like hemp seeds and almond flour.
-We keep a few in the freezer at all times because they are that good!
+With no protein powder in sight, these gluten-free protein chocolate chip cookies are a dream treat.
+They're easy to whip up in one bowl and get their protein from whole sources like hemp seeds and almond flour.

 Cook Time10 minutes